dczmer/davelab/01_developer-productivity/01_zsh-configuration/02_prompt/README.md

 # Configuring ZSH For Everyday Use 02 - Configuring Your Prompt

-## Objective

-By the end of this section, you will have implemented a custom prompt and decide what information you want it to include.
-We will see how to add support for displaying info about the current `git` branch.

-At the end, we'll talk about programs you can use to configure your prompt for you, if you want to go that way.
-But you should still read along and follow the simple exercises to help build a bit of context about what you are actually doing.

 ## Overview

 > **NOTE:** The icon characters used in some of the example format-strings require a specific font and configure your terminal emulator to use it.